-The time window for submitting your application is from the 1st of March to the 15th of May.
-The school board will notify the acceptance to successful candidates by no later than the 1st of June.
-Participation fees will need to be transferred by no later than the 15th of June.
-In case of non-received payment, the school will contact those who have been unfortunately excluded according to the quality of the application.
+The time window for submitting your application is from the 1st of February to the14th of March 2021.
+The school board will notify the acceptance to successful candidates by no later than the 15 th of April.
+Participation fees will need to be transferred by no later than the 15th of May.
+In case of non-received payment, the school will contact other applicants in order to guarantee the participation of as much attendees as possible.

 Please send your application to email@example.com

 IAS is a truly international association.
 It has about 2000 members from about 100 countries and national correspondents in more than 50 countries.
 On 14 November 2016, IAS obtained a new legal status as an International Non-Profit Organization, under Belgian law.
 Founding members are Judith A. McKenzie, Finn C. Surlyk, Adrian M. Immenhauser, Poppe L. de Boer, Vincenzo Pascucci and Marc AO De Batist.